raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 ## FAQ

+### Product

 #### What are some of the reasons to use `sea-jsx`?

 It's easy to run `sea-jsx` and iterate on small, quick React prototypes.

 `sea-jsx` is simple, fast, and doesn't lock you into any non-standard structures or configurations.
 If the prototype works, the JSX code is fully "standard" so it's easy to move or incorporate the code into tooling designed for larger projects.
 It's a great way to get started on fledgling ideas.

 #### How does `sea-jsx` compare to, say, [Next.js](https://nextjs.org/)?